 Whenever you find you’re focused on a negative aspect of any situation, try to turn your mind around to focus on and find the positives rather than dwelling on thoughts that hinder happiness.
 There are times in life when we all experience a sad or a negative time.
 That’s normal; that’s life.
 It’s about how you handle yourself and your thoughts the rest of the time that truly leads to more happiness.

 I am a Certified Nutrition and Wellness Consultant.
 My TV show, “Thin Strong Healthy”, airs on WestfordCat and is an offshoot of my blog http://ThinStrongHealthy.com I offer ongoing information, live and online courses and personal health coaching to help you feel better and be healthier.
 Follow me on Twitter @CherylAMajor.

-My new book, “Eat Your Blues Away” in which I chronicle my recovery from depression by changing how I eat is now available on Amazon in both Kindle and paperback!
+My books, “Eat Your Blues Away” and “Major Upbeat Me” are now available on Amazon in both Kindle and paperback!
 Remember you DO NOT need a Kindle device to read this, and that the Kindle Reader is a no cost way to read books on your laptop, desktop, tablet, or phone.

 If dieting is an issue for you, I invite you to join me for “The Anti-Diet Solution”.
 Diets are designed to fail, so if you’re a victim of the diet industry, take heart!
 There are answers to weight and better health.
 It doesn’t have to be so hard. https://TheAntiDietSolution.com